artpol84/slxc/README.md

 1. Install Linux Containers (LXC)

-2. Configure LXC (for Ubuntu and Mint):
+2. Configure LXC (the following is Ubuntu/Mint specific, for other distributions check its manuals to use the proper paths and configuration files names):

     2.1 Setup LXC networking (`/etc/default/lxc-net`):